Wednesday, April 28, 2021

 At the fair, Hayden and his friend Joey talk about the ongoing war.
 Hayden has no interest in signing up on his birthday.
 But Joey reminds him , "...the Nazis are killing innocent people and stealing power from entire countries..."
 In the meantime, Hayden goes down to Miner Bay to help his father and Chidori's uncle Massey unload and sell their catch of chinook salmon.
 Afterwards, Hayden meets Chidori at her house and they row to Georgeson Island in her rowboat.
 She tells Hayden that she's been accepted to study at the University of British Columbia but that she's not going.
 She doesn't want to waste her father's money or her time when she's uncertain about what to study, and she believes the war will also change many things.
 At this time Hayden asks Chidori to go steady with him.
 She initially accepts but on their way home, another confrontation with the Bauers causes her to withdraw her acceptance, devastating Hayden.

 At church on Sunday, Hayden confronts Chidori, but she doesn't know what to do.
-There are reports that an MP wants all Japanese stripped of their Canadian citizenship and returned to Japan.
+There are reports that an Member of Parliament wants all Japanese stripped of their Canadian citizenship and returned to Japan.
 Days later, Hayden's sister, Rose leaves Mayne Island to start her nursing job in Vancouver.
 Rose is engaged to Earl who is a pilot stationed over in England.
 Chidori, and her brothers Tosh and Kenji are also at the pier, delivering a shipment of tomatoes to the Princess Mary steamship.
-Chidori hugs Rose but her and Hayden do not talk.
+Chidori hugs Rose but she and Hayden do not speak.

 The next time Hayden sees Chidori is at a fundraiser for the Red Cross at the Agricultural Hall.
 Hayden once again confronts Chidori, giving her a gift and begging her to reconsider.
 She agrees.
 At their next meeting, Chidori reveals that the dean at the University of British Columbia has written her, asking her to reconsider her decision not to attend and offering her a full scholarship for every year of her degree.
 However, Chidori tells Hayden that she is going to wait and see what happens with the war.

 In an attempt to protect Chidori, Hayden asks her to marry him, which she accepts.
 However on April 21, Chidori, along with her family are evacuated inland.
 The day only gets worse when a letter from Rose reveals that her fiance, Earl was shot fleeing into the woods after parachuting out of his airplane.
 With the war now on their doorstep, Hayden wonders if he will ever see Chidori again.
-But maybe enlisting and working towards ending that war will help shorten their painful separation and bring all those they love home.
+But maybe enlisting and working towards ending that war will help shorten their painful separation and bring all those they left behind together once again.

 Discussion